School shark

-The school shark (Galeorhinus galeus) is a houndshark of the family Triakidae, and the only member of the genus Galeorhinus.
+The school shark (Galeorhinus galeus) is a houndshark of the family Triakidae, and the only living member of the genus Galeorhinus.
 Common names also include tope, tope shark, snapper shark, and soupfin shark.
 It is found worldwide in temperate seas at depths down to about 800 m.
 It can grow to nearly 2 m long.
 It feeds both in midwater and near the seabed, and its reproduction is ovoviviparous.
 This shark is caught in fisheries for its flesh, its fins, and its liver, which has a very high vitamin A content.
 The IUCN has classified this species as critically endangered in its Red List of Threatened Species.

+Taxonomy

+The school shark is the only extant member of Galeorhinus, an ancient genus that dates to at least the Early Eocene, when the very similar species G. cuvieri is known, and likely as far back as the mid-Cretaceous.

+Fossil teeth of the modern school shark date as far back as the mid-late Eocene, where they are known from the Castle Hayne Formation of North Carolina, US.
+Teeth of this species are also known from the Miocene of North Carolina, Panama and Chile (Bahia Inglesa Formation), and the Pliocene of Chile (Bahia Inglesa and Valparaíso), South Australia, and California, US.